-The AGM is held within six months of the end of the financial year in order to discuss and, if applicable, adopt the annual report, the annual accounts, any appointments of members of the Managing Board and the Supervisory Board, and any of the other topics mentioned above.
+The Annual General Meeting (AGM) is held within six months of the end of the financial year in order to discuss and, if applicable, adopt the Annual Report, the annual accounts, any appointments of members of the Managing Board and the Supervisory Board, and any of the other topics mentioned above.

 The AGM and, if necessary, other General Meetings of Shareholders are called by the Managing Board or the Supervisory Board.
 The agenda and explanatory notes are published on the company website.

-According to the Articles of Association, shareholders who, individually or jointly, represent at least 1% of the issued capital have the right to request to the Managing Board or the Supervisory Board that items be placed on the agenda.
-Such requests need to be received in writing by the Chairman of the Managing Board or the Supervisory Board at least 60 days before the date of the General Meeting of Shareholders.
+According to the Articles of Association, shareholders who, individually or jointly, represent at least 1% of the issued capital have the right to request the Managing Board or the Supervisory Board to put items on the agenda.
+Such requests need to be received in writing by the Chairman of the Managing Board or the Chair of the Supervisory Board at least 60 days before the date of the General Meeting of Shareholders.

 Control effectiveness and continuity assumption

-DSM visualized its control environment as a 'house' that includes the internal control process areas with control measures related to the strategic, operational, compliance and reporting risks.
-The elements of COSO (the Committee of Sponsoring Organizations of the Treadway Commission) provide a framework for identifying the DSM activities that are executed to ensure the control environment is adequately structured.
-Finally, to ensure a learning curve is achieved, monitoring activities include sharing findings, experiences, and control measures across the supporting pillars.
+At DSM, we visualize our control environment as a 'house' that includes the internal control process areas with control measures related to strategic, operational, compliance and reporting risks.
+The elements of COSO (the Committee of Sponsoring Organizations of the Treadway Commission) provide a framework for identifying company activities that are carried out to ensure that the control environment is adequately structured.
+Finally, to make sure that a learning curve is achieved, monitoring activities include the sharing of findings and experiences as well as the application of control measures across the supporting pillars.

-COA assesses the operation of risk management activities by the units as well as the design of the risk management and internal control systems by performing risk-based audits looking at the key processes and activities for the specific units.
-With these audits, COA closes the risk management cycle and provides additional assurance to the Managing Board on the effectiveness of the design and operation of the risk management and internal control systems.
+COA assesses the operation of risk management activities by the units, as well as the design of the risk management and internal control systems, by performing risk-based audits.
+These examine the key processes and activities for the specific units.
+By means of these audits, COA closes the risk management cycle and provides additional assurance to the Managing Board as to the effectiveness of the design and operation of the risk management and internal control systems.

-COA reports its audit results twice a year to the Managing Board.
-It also shares an overview with the Audit Committee of the Supervisory Board and communicates the executive summary of each audit report to the CFO and CEO.
+COA reports its audit results to the Managing Board twice a year.
+COA also shares an overview with the Audit Committee of the Supervisory Board and communicates the executive summary of each audit report to the CFO and CEO.

-In 2017, COA executed 51 audits.
-In general, findings are considered improvement opportunities as part of a healthy learning culture.
-In about 5% of the audited areas (e.g. operations, finance, SHE, commercial) significant management attention was needed to come to the DSM standard.
-In the rare event of insufficient follow-up of a finding, the Director of COA escalates the finding to the CEO.
+In 2018, COA carried out 47 audits.
+In general, audit findings are considered opportunities for improvement as part of a healthy learning culture.
+In approximately 11% of the audited areas (e.g. operations, finance, SHE, commercial) significant management attention was required to achieve the DSM standard.
+In the rare event of insufficient follow-up on a finding, the Director of COA escalates that finding to the CEO.

 Dutch Corporate Governance Code

-DSM supports the Dutch Corporate Governance Code, which was most recently amended in 2016 and is applicable as of the financial year 2017.
-The Dutch Corporate Governance Code can be found on www.commissiecorporategovernance.nl.
+DSM supports the Dutch Corporate Governance Code, which was most recently amended in 2016 and has been in force since the financial year 2017.
+The Dutch Corporate Governance Code can be found on www.mccg.nl.

-Long-term value creation is embedded in both DSM's Strategy 2018: Driving Profitable Growth and the company's culture: our mission is to create brighter lives for people today and generations to come.
-Sustainability is at the core of how we fulfill that mission, and to achieve this, DSM considers People, Planet and Profit in all we do.
-With our Strategy 2018, we drive our business and innovation strategies in order to address the challenges of nutrition & health, climate & energy and resource scarcity.
-More information on how long-term value creation is fundamental to our strategy and culture can be found in the Strategy and People sections of this annual report, as well as on How DSM creates value for its stakeholders and on DSM and the Sustainable Development Goals.
+Long-term value creation is embedded in both our company Strategy 2021: Growth & Value - Purpose led, Performance driven and our company culture: Our purpose is to create brighter lives for all.
+Sustainability is central to how we fulfill that mission, and to achieve this, we consider People, Planet and Profit in all we do.
+We apply our company strategy to drive our business and innovation strategies, which address the challenges of Nutrition & Health, Climate & Energy, and Resources & Circularity.
+More information on how long-term value creation is fundamental to our strategy and culture can be found in the Strategy and People sections of this Report, as well as in How we create value for our stakeholders and in DSM and the Sustainable Development Goals.

-With respect to the appointment of members of the Managing Board for a period of at most four years (Best Practice 2.2), it should be noted that DSM has adhered to this Best Practice since the introduction of the Dutch Corporate Governance Code in 2004.
-Since DSM respects agreements made before the introduction of the said code, the current Chairman of the Managing Board will remain appointed for an indefinite period.
+Regarding the appointment of members of the Managing Board for a period of at most four years (Principle 2.2 of the Dutch Corporate Governance Code), it should be noted that we have adhered to this principle since the introduction of the Dutch Corporate Governance Code in 2004.
+Since we respect agreements made before the introduction of the said code, the current Chairman of the Managing Board will remain appointed for an indefinite period.

 All documents related to the implementation of the Dutch Corporate Governance Code at DSM can be found in the 'Corporate Governance' section of the company website.